Learn How To Use Easy Transfers:

 Easy transfers are not always easy to find so I have gathered some similar transfers (the ones I used are no longer available) to make looking for them a easy.
 The first one pictured below is for the clay pots and the second one is for tall piece of furniture.

 My Grandmother, Violet Lillian born in 1899, made this beautiful runner.
 She hand-stitched every stitch on this beauty.
 My Grandmother used a pattern from this book to make the runner.
 It has appliques and embroidery transfers too.
+If you are like me and love beautiful hand embroidery and want to learn no worries since I have the perfect source check it out HERE.

 I will share more of her hand-stitched artwork in a later post.